SilasD12/Active-Directory-Homelab/docs/user-management.md

 unlocking accounts, forcing password changes, adding users and removing users, disablling accounts, and moving users.

+Most of the time, a ticket from a user will be submitted requesting a password reset and/or account unlock.
+This will document how that is handled in an AD environment.

 #### What I configured:
 In an OU called "Accounting", the user Alice Smith needed their password reset, so I right-clicked their name and selected, "reset password", and then entered a temperary password and selected the option for the user to change it on logon.
 Then, I went to the user's properties and, in the account tab, checked "Unlocked account"